The Child Health Initiative

 - After School Challenge Clubs for Students.
 Running clubs have led to hundreds of children participating in local 5K races such as Run the D.O.G. and the Sentara Sleighbell.

-- Wellness Integration Program that trains elementary teachers how to integrate physical activity and kinesthetic learning into the teaching of core subjects.
+- Wellness Integration Program that teaches nutrition education and trains elementary teachers how to integrate physical activity into the teaching of core subjects.

 - A Partnership with the WJCCPS’s Child Nutrition Services Department, providing nutrition education and continuous efforts to increase the healthy food choice options in the school cafeterias, including coaching from consulting chefs and monthly Farm to Table vegetable tastings.